-The mountain pastures of Nature Park Almenland are not natural, but man-made.
+The mountain pastures of the Nature Park Almenland region are not natural, but man-made.
 People have learned to use the power of nature to their advantage here.
-Basic duties such as conservation, relaxation, education and collective regional development make the Nature Park Almenland a model region of sustainable impact.
+Basic duties such as conservation, relaxation, education and collective regional development make the Nature Park Almenland region a model region of sustainable impact.
 It has become a best practice example as a tourist destination in which locals and guests can enjoy its recreational value, environmental standards and quality of life side by side.
-Nowadays, the Almenland is a popular destination for young and old with its hiking trails, sports facilities and a wide range of excursions including the Koglhof summer toboggan run, Teichalm Alpine Adventure Park or the many options in nearby Graz.
+Nowadays, the Nature Park Almenland region is a popular destination for young and old with its hiking trails, sports facilities and a wide range of excursions including the Koglhof summer toboggan run, Teichalm Alpine Adventure Park or the many options in nearby Graz.

-The Almenland region shines with what feels like infinite space.
+The Nature Park Almenland region shines with what feels like infinite space.
 At the centre of the Nature Park lies Lake Teichalm with its impressive wooden ox that represents the region’s beef production.
 The moor by the lake is one of the last of its kind and home to protected flora and fauna.
-In addition to the pastures, you will find two gorges in the region that are known across Austria: the Bärenschütz Gorge and the Raab Gorge.
+In addition to the pastures, you will find two gorges in the region that are known across Austria: Bärenschütz Gorge and Raab Gorge.
 Nature has created true works of art at both, painting the most spectacular picture with jagged rocks, juicy meadows, thundering waters and protected plant and animal worlds.

-The Almenland knows how to throw a party, and throughout summer in particular there is one festival after the other!
+The Nature Park Almenland region knows how to throw a party, and throughout summer in particular there is one festival after the other!
 The alpine summer begins with "Letting the horses out" on the Sommeralm and things get even heartier at the Sterz Festival.
 The Almenland Parish Fair traditionally closes the successful alpine summer at the beginning of September.
 But summer is also a time for theatre performances, and some stages such as the Huab'n Theater on the Brandlucken are so well known that people travel from across Styria to see their shows.

 ALMO® host criteria: